Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

     - Advantages of virtualization

 As expected, Cisco's course is designed to assess my understanding as I progress.
 Looking forward to the next modules....Journey with me☺️

+Day 11: 100 Days of Cybersecurity

+Sunday,6th July,2025

+Had a bit of a setback yesterday due to illness, but I'm back on track today, I picked up where I left off and completed Modules 3-5.
+Here's what I covered:

+- Module 3: Number systems, including:
+    - Binary and IPv4 addresses
+    - Binary to decimal conversion
+    - Hexadecimal and IPv6 addresses
+    - Hexadecimal to decimal conversion
+    - Decimal to hexadecimal conversion

+- Modules 4-5: Network fundamentals, including:
+    - Ethernet frames and encapsulation
+    - Ethernet MAC addresses
+    - Network layer concepts
+    - IPv4 and IPv6 packets
+    - Determining the network using logical AND operations

+These modules were a bit of a challenge, requiring me to recall previously learned concepts.
+As usual, the modules included quizzes, and I also took 2 checkpoint exams to test my understanding.

+Glad to be back, the learning continues.....Journey with Me ☺️